-At my second church, I started a Wednesday night Bible Study group called ‘the Seekers’.
-We gathered at the parsonage, next door to the church.
-Invited people from the neighborhood to join us.
-All would be welcome.
-Unfortunately, decades before, the governing board had rejected people from our racially-mixed neighborhood.
-Because of their color only, they could not be part of the church family.
+At my second church, I started a Wednesday night Bible Study called ‘the Seekers’.
+We gather at the parsonage.
+Invite people from the neighborhood.
+All are welcome.
+Unfortunately, decades before, the governing board rejected people from our racially-mixed neighborhood.
+Because of their color, they could not be part of the church family.
 The community was changing.
-The church leaders were not.
+The church was not.

 1 Chronicles 13 offers a sobering reminder about seeking the Lord.
 King David wants to bring the Ark of the Covenant back to Jerusalem.
-What’s the Ark?–a large wooden box containing those 10 Commandments given to Moses by God.
-Also, the Ark symbolizes God’s presence with His people.
+What’s the Ark?–basically it symbolizes God’s presence with His people.

 David seeks the Lord–‘Let us bring the Ark of our God back to us, for we did not inquire of it during the reign of Saul’ (v.3).
 What?
-All during King Saul’s reign, the Ark was ignored.
-A nod in God’s direction never crossed their minds.
-Not seekers, that bunch.
-God’s people had turned a blind eye and a deaf ear to their Lord.
+All during King Saul’s reign, a nod in God’s direction never crosses their minds.
+God’s people had turned a blind eye and a deaf ear.

-But just them, right?
+But just them?
 Couldn’t be us!
-No way!
-Fat chance!
-How foolish when we cut down on our time in God’s Word.
-Or pray only during some dire emergency.
+How foolish when we cut out time in God’s Word.
+Or pray only emergency prayers.
 Is that smart?
-When I’ve taken that path, and sadly I have, it only leads to bigger messes.
+When I’ve taken that path, it only leads to bigger messes.
 Going MY way.
-Prayer as a last resort.
-Turning to Jesus only when convenient or desperate.

 Am I alone?
 Wish I was.
 You know when you’re seeking His direction for the next turn in your life.
 No mystery if we’re honest with ourselves…and with Him.
 Seek the Lord.
 GPS–God’s Positioning System!
 Be a Seeker…of Him!
 Always!

-Prayer: Lord, we know how important it is to follow you.
+Lord, we want to follow you.
 In Jesus’ name.
 Amen.